CO2 monitoring: a benchmark for indoor air quality?

 This live data can then be fed into your software solution for automated, demand-driven HVAC control.

-Pressac’s multi-use CO2 sensor can also monitor temperature and humidity to give a rounded view of air quality.
+Pressac’s wireless CO2 sensor can also monitor temperature and humidity to give a rounded view of air quality.
 Our small, solar-powered sensor uses ultra-low power wireless technology, making it easy to install and very low maintenance.

 It’s a common misperception that improving ventilation in a massive office building is hard and expensive.
 It doesn’t have to be expensive.
 Smart sensors are a very simple and cost-effective solution to integrate into your software or app.